ancient civilizations and old testament free history curriculum image

 ancient civilizations and the old testament amazing facts

-This post has 21 seriously FASCINATING history facts that were written to get each of the lessons in this unit started.
+Great to start your lessons with each day!
 If your family loves trivia and likes to stun friends and family with some strange facts and finds, you’re going to love this series of posts!!

 21 Fascinating Facts About Ancient Civilizations/OT